smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

    good.
 Inversely, a weighted fit (where the weight is larger the smaller the value is), will tend to minimize the residuals of the function's tail, allowing for relatively large residuals at the peak.
-If both fits are visually *bad* (which is not always adequatelly reflected in the :math:`\chi^2`), something is wrong with the model, the IRF, or the assumption that decay variance is approximately Poissonian is invalid.
+If both fits are visually *bad* (which is not always adequately reflected in the :math:`\chi^2`), something is wrong with the model, the IRF, or the assumption that decay variance is approximately Poissonian is invalid.
 Or the convergence may have failed, in which case providing reasonable guess